Kevin Lunney trial: Family will live with scars for the 'rest of their lives'

 Mr Lunney was in court alongside other senior directors and a victim impact statement he had written was read out by a Garda (Irish police) detective.

-In the statement Mr Lunney said: "I know the physical scars and mental trauma will remain with me and my family for the rest of our lives."
+In the statement, Mr Lunney said: "I know the physical scars and mental trauma will remain with me and my family for the rest of our lives."

-He said while the immediate terror has been put behind them he said "events like this can never be erased".
+He said while the immediate terror has been put behind them "events like this can never be erased".

+He said that he thought about the effect of the events of 2019 on his family every day.

+He said his family had been his "rock and my refuge and that is why the anguish that they have had to endure is of greater torment to me than the physical pain of the attack".

-He paid tribute to his work colleagues and members of the community for the "affirming experience" of a solidarity march held after his abduction which called for an end to the reign of terror.
+He paid tribute to his work colleagues and members of the community for the "affirming experience" of a solidarity march held after his abduction which called for an end to the "reign of terror".

-He said: "I do not know the reason why the defendants decided to do what they did" but added he was "saddened on a human level that they have ruined their own lives."
+He said: "I do not know the reason why the defendants decided to do what they did" but added he was "saddened on a human level that they have ruined their own lives".

 "There will never be a place in our community for violence or intimidation," he added.